MaximLeyenson/pdf2text-OCR/README.md

 # pdf2text-OCR

-This simple script performs an OCR (optycal character recognition) on a raster PDF file via Tesseract and produces a plain text
+This simple script performs an OCR (optical character recognition) on a raster PDF file via Tesseract and produces a plain text